bnielsen1965/rpi-gpio-buttons/README.md

 ## Usage
-> NOTE: **Pin numbers are the physical numbers from the printed circuit board header**, *not* the chip's GPIO number.
-I.E. When using GPIO17 or BCM17 on a Raspberry Pi the header pin number is 11 and GPIO27 or BCM27 is pin number 13.
+> NOTE: **The default mode is MODE_RPI where pin numbers are the physical numbers from the printed circuit board header.**, if you prefer to use the GPIO numbers, I.E. GPIO27, then you must set the mode in the options to MODE_BCM.

 Using rpio-gpio-buttons in your application requires two steps, create an instance of the rpio-gpio-buttons object using an array of header pin numbers